 How Long Does Whole Bean Coffee Last?

-Your coffee's most nuanced, complex flavors and aromas—the ones that stand out as exceptional—start slowly decaying roughly 21 days after the coffee is roasted.
-An unopened bag of whole bean coffee can technically last anywhere from 6 months to 3 years past the roast date if stored properly, but those most amazing flavors will be long gone.
+Your coffee's most nuanced, complex flavors and aromas—the ones that stand out as exceptional—start slowly decaying roughly 21 after roast.
+An unopened bag of whole-bean coffee can technically last anywhere from 6 months to 1 year past the roast date if stored properly, but those most amazing flavors will be long gone.

-Pre-ground bags of coffee can last anywhere from 3-6 months in the pantry, but as soon as you open them and expose the grounds to oxygen, the clock starts ticking.
+Pre-ground bags of coffee can last anywhere from 1-3 months in the pantry, but as soon as you open them and expose them to oxygen, the clock starts ticking.
 Not good!

 How Long Does Ground Coffee Last?

-Remember, coffee loses its most delicious and delicate and flavors only 20-30 minutes after being ground.
-That's why we always recommend buying whole bean coffee and grinding only what you need for each batch to capture the freshest flavors.
+Remember, coffee loses its most delicious and delicate flavors only 20-30 minutes after ground.
+That's why we always recommend buying whole-bean coffee and grinding what you need for each batch to capture the freshest flavors.